sensorium/Mozzi/learn/hints/index.markdown

 [Baudline](https://www.baudline.com/) signal analyser, and [SignalScope](https://www.faberacoustical.com/products/signalscope/).

-* In Audacity, set the Project Rate to Mozzi's audio rate of 16384 Hz before recording.
+* In Audacity, set the Project Rate to Mozzi's audio rate of 16384 Hz before recording (at least if you are using Mozzi on a classic Arduino at default settings; most other platforms deafult to a `MOZZI_AUDIO_RATE` of 32768).
 This will make the PWM artifacts disappear and the waves will look like normal, non-PWM sound.
 You need to adjust the recording level by ear, because the sound distorts at a lower level than expected even though the levels in the window look OK.

 * If you're stuck with a fixed recording rate and you need to see what's happening in your synthesis, filtering makes a big difference.
 There's a Pure Data patch in Mozzi/pd with 4 4000Hz filters in series which can be used with a utility like Jack or Soundflower to filter the audio before it gets to your sound program.
 This allows you to check what's happening in real time.